-One fair-quality RCT randomized 2,764 pregnant women, enrolled from 1992 to 1994, aged 18 to 39 presenting for their intake visit in the first trimester to a routine number of prenatal care visits (14 visits) or a schedule of fewer visits (9 visits) (Appendix F Tables 1-3).
-A total of

-2,328 women completed the study: 1,163 in the control group and 1,165 in the intervention group.
-The study sought to enroll "low-risk" women; the most common reasons for exclusion were: presenting too late for the first prenatal care visit (17% of women making their first visit arrived after 13 weeks gestation), being outside included age range, and having a previous high risk obstetric condition or a medical condition.
-Past high-risk conditions included preterm delivery, preterm labor, abruption, severe preeclampsia, caesarean section (vertical incision), gestational diabetes, incompetent cervix, uterine anomaly, diethylstilbestrol exposure, isoimmunization, more than one second trimester abortion, fetal anomaly, or small for gestational age neonate.
-Current high-risk conditions included diabetes, chronic hypertension, drug or alcohol abuse, multiple gestation, conception through assisted reproductive technology, and large (≥4 centimeters[cm]) leiomyomata.
+One fair-quality RCT randomized 2,764 pregnant women, enrolled from 1992 to 1994, ages 18 to 39 years presenting for their intake visit in the first trimester to a routine number of prenatal care visits (14 visits) or a schedule of fewer visits (nine visits) (Appendix F Tables 1-3).97 A total of 2,328 women completed the study: 1,163 in the control group and 1,165 in the intervention group.
+The study sought to enroll "low-risk" women; the most common reasons for exclusion were: presenting too late for the first prenatal care visit (17% of women making their first visit arrived after 13 weeks' gestation), being outside the included age range, and having a previous high-risk obstetric condition or a medical condition.
+Past high-risk conditions included preterm delivery, preterm labor, abruption, severe preeclampsia, cesarean delivery (vertical incision), gestational diabetes, incompetent cervix, uterine anomaly, diethylstilbestrol exposure, isoimmunization, more than one second-trimester abortion, fetal anomaly, or SGA neonate.
+Current high-risk medical conditions included diabetes, chronic hypertension, drug or alcohol abuse, multiple gestation, conception through assisted reproductive technology, and large (≥ 4 cm) leiomyomata.

-Routine prenatal care consisted of visits every 4 weeks between 8 and 28 weeks' gestation, then every 2 weeks until 36 weeks' gestation, then weekly until delivery for a total of 14 prenatal care visits.
-For the intervention, the number of visits was reduced to nine; they occurred at 8, 12, 16, 24, 28, 32, 36, 38, and 40 weeks of gestation.
-In both groups, the initial visit consisted of routine blood analysis, Pap smear, and gonorrhea and chlamydia testing; later tests included serum alpha-fetoprotein screening (15 to 18 weeks' gestation), diabetic screening with the 1-hour glucose tolerance test and hematocrit (24 to 28 weeks' gestation), and antibody screening (28 weeks' gestation).
+Routine prenatal care consisted of visits every 4 weeks between 8 and 28 weeks' gestation, then every 2 weeks until 36 weeks' gestation, then weekly until delivery, for a total of 14 prenatal care visits.
+For the intervention, the number of visits was reduced to nine; they occurred at 8, 12, 16, 24, 28, 32, 36, 38, and 40 weeks' gestation.
+In both groups, the initial visit consisted of routine blood analysis, Papanicolaou test, and gonorrhea and chlamydia screening; later tests included serum alpha-fetoprotein screening (15 to 18 weeks' gestation), gestational diabetes screening with the 1-hour glucose tolerance test and hematocrit (24 to 28 weeks' gestation), and antibody screening (28 weeks' gestation).
 Ongoing risk assessment occurred at each visit, which included blood pressure screening and urine testing for glucose and protein.

-At baseline, there were no statistically significant differences between groups on maternal characteristics.
-During pregnancy, women in the control group had more healthcare visits in total (p<0.001), with a provider (p<0.001), and with a nurse (p=0.04) than did women in the intervention group, although the mean difference in the number of visits between the two study groups was smaller than intended (12.0 ± 4.2 versus 14.7 ± 4.2 ; p<0.001).
-At the time of delivery, there were no statistically significant differences between groups on maternal outcomes (e.g., gestational diabetes, preeclampsia), delivery complications (e.g., preterm delivery, cesarean section, postpartum hemorrhage), or neonatal outcomes (e.g., birthweight, gestational age, stillbirth) (Table 3).
-At 6 weeks postpartum, there were also no statistically significant differences between groups on satisfaction with prenatal care.
-More women in the intervention group than the control group felt the number of prenatal care visits was "just right" (p=0.002).
+At baseline, there were no statistically significant differences between groups in maternal characteristics.
+During pregnancy, women in the control group had more health care visits in total (p<0.001), with a provider (p<0.001), and with a nurse (p=0.04) than did women in the intervention group, although the mean difference in the number of visits between the two study groups was smaller than intended (12.0 ± 4.2 vs. 14.7 ± 4.2 ; p<0.001).
+At the time of delivery, there were no statistically significant differences between groups in maternal outcomes (e.g., gestational diabetes, preeclampsia), delivery complications (e.g., preterm delivery, cesarean delivery, postpartum hemorrhage), or neonatal outcomes (e.g., birth weight, gestational age, stillbirth) (Table 3).
+At 6 weeks postpartum, there were also no statistically significant differences between groups in maternal in the intervention group than the control group felt the number of prenatal care visits was "just right" (p=0.002).
 Overall, reducing the number of prenatal care visits did not clearly affect health outcomes.

-Key Question 2.
+KQ 2.
 What Is the Effectiveness of Risk Assessment in Early Pregnancy for Identifying Women at High Risk for Preeclampsia?